-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-The details on how to do this are in the written notice you get after your Level 2 Appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 8 in this chapter explains the Level 3, 4 and 5 appeals processes.